What is Competitive Intensity?

 According to Porter’s framework, competition between firms has two facets, namely, the intensity and dimension.
-Competitive intensity determines an industry’s profitability potential.
+Competitive intensity determines a company’s profitability potential.
 So, with intense competition, a company will be able to transfer more value to its clientele.

 What Determines the Level of Competitive Intensity?

-According to Porter, there are several factors that influence competitive intensity between firms, which include:
+According to Porter, there are several factors that influence competitive intensity between firms, which include the following:

 Porter pointed out that there are specific costs that affect how intense the competition in an industry gets.
 Costs that could increase rivalry include high fixed costs, high storage expenses, and low switching costs.
 High fixed costs will encourage firms to lower their prices.
 However, once the prices decrease, the competition will intensify.